ploomber/sql/docs/visualizing-your-sql-queries/plotting-with-seaborn.md

 ### Example

-Seaborn's [`kdeplot` <b>Axes-level function</b>](https://seaborn.pydata.org/generated/seaborn.kdeplot.html) can help us easily visualize KDE's of multiple numeric variables.
-Its Figure-level equivalent is the [`displot` function](https://seaborn.pydata.org/generated/seaborn.displot.html#seaborn.displot) with which we can produce KDE plots by specifying `kind="kde"`.
+Seaborn's [`kdeplot` <b>axes-level function</b>](https://seaborn.pydata.org/generated/seaborn.kdeplot.html) can help us easily visualize KDE's of multiple numeric variables.
+Its figure-level equivalent is the [`displot` function](https://seaborn.pydata.org/generated/seaborn.displot.html#seaborn.displot) with which we can produce KDE plots by specifying `kind="kde"`.

 Suppose the finance manager wants a visual representation of two distributions, the loan `amount` by loan `status` and loan `amount` by loan `duration`.
 We can easily produce a `kdeplot` to not only draw multiple distributions in a single plot but also create axes subplots.
 Before this, we first produce a CTE with the two variables and save it as a pandas `DataFrame()`: